dmitry84/documentation/reference/enterprise-api-ref/query.markdown

 * **hostContextInclude** *(array)*
     Includes only results that concern hosts which have all specified CFEngine contexts (class) set.
 Optional parameter.
 * **hostContextExclude** *(array)*
     Excludes results that concern hosts which have specified CFEngine context (class) set.
-Hosts that have at lest one of the specified contexts set will be excluded from the results.
+Hosts that have at least one of the specified contexts set will be excluded from the results.
 Optional parameter.

 **Example Request Body:**